 Personality disorders are long-lasting, pervasive patterns of thinking, perceiving, reacting, and relating that cause the person significant distress and/or impair the person's ability to function.

-People with dependent personality disorder need to be taken care of and are extremely anxious about taking care of themselves.
+People with dependent personality disorder want to be taken care of and are extremely anxious about taking care of themselves.
 To get the care they want, they are willing to give up their independence and interests.
 They thus become excessively dependent and submissive.